Major car accidents occur every day in the United States. While many are due to driver negligence, some are due to a lack of proper road maintenance.

 What is premises liability?

-The premises liability laws of several states hold that all property owners owe the public a duty to maintain their premises in a safe condition.
+The premises liability laws of several states, including Florida, hold that all property owners owe the public a duty to maintain their premises in a safe condition.
 This includes keeping up with basic repairs such as fixing broken stairs and ensuring that railings are secure.
 If they fail to maintain these premises in a safe condition, they can be found guilty of premises liability.

 This is also true of roadways.
 The government bodies who oversee the maintenance of roadways act like a property owner.
 If they do not maintain the roadways appropriately, then they can be found liable for any injuries that occur as a result of their negligence.